Apollo AI Assistant: Find, Score, Engage

 Turn scores into the next best action.

-The score should route the rep's day.
+The score should route the day.
 Each tier gets a clear task policy so high-value work does not compete with generic list activity.

 A